 For Better Health, Measure and Control Indoor Humidity

 As you can see, indoor humidity levels have many direct impacts on comfort, health, and well-being.
 Therefore, they play a crucial role in indoor air quality and should be monitored and adjusted if necessary.
-Whether you or someone in your home suffers from asthma, allergies, or other respiratory issues or not, humidity levels in the home can negatively impact the health of everyone who lives there.
+Whether you or someone in your home has asthma, allergies, or other respiratory issues or not, humidity levels in the home can negatively impact the health of everyone who lives there.
 It is well worth it, then, to invest in a device for measuring humidity levels – and in a humidifier or dehumidifier, depending on what you discover.